• Home

 Biodegradation of diesel oil wastes for production of biosurfactants by two Actinomycetes strains

-Article 6, Volume 1, Issue 1, Winter and Spring 2015, Page 64-79 XML PDF (606.61 K)
+Article 6, Volume 1, Issue 1, June 2015, Page 64-79 XML PDF (606.61 K)

 Document Type: Original Article